ztsu/psqr/README.md

 **we store only five points on it and update the points as more observations are generated.**

-Today and now written on golang!
+Today and now written in golang!

 ### Installation:
 ```bash